takeshiD/tmux-session-manager/README.md

 ### Basic key bindings

-`Ctrl-s` launches the session switcher by default.
+`Ctrl-m` launches the session switcher by default.

 **Session list mode**
 - `Enter`: Switch to the selected session